rowg/qccodar/README.md

 You must set up archiving for all of these new files, otherwise you risk filling up your computer's hard disk.

 The following command will set up a radial metric task list for Archivalist.
-(Please note that if you already have the Archivalist_RadialMetric.plist file in RadialConfigs, this will overwrite your existing file.):
+Please note that if you already have the Archivalist_RadialMetric.plist file in RadialConfigs, this will overwrite your existing file.
+If you prefer to set up the radial metric archivalist tasks yourself, then skip this command, but please read the following IMPORTANT NOTES below.

 ```bash
    cp /Users/codar/qccodar_files/qccodar-main/src/qccodar/config/Archivalist_RadialMetric.plist /Codar/SeaSonde/Configs/RadialConfigs/Archivalist_RadialMetric.plist
 ```